brodriguez8774/py-dbcn/docs/source/index.rst

-.. py-dbc documentation master file, created by sphinx-quickstart on Wed Jun 22 12:23:27 2022.
+.. py-dbcn documentation master file, created by sphinx-quickstart on Wed Jun 22 12:23:27 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.